quantax.symmetry.Symmetry#

 Parameters:

-• spins – Symmetry spins \(T_i s\).
-This is only necessary in fermionic systems, where additional minus signs can be generated by the symmetry depending on the input spins.
+• spins – Input spin or fermion configuration \(s\).
+This is only necessary in fermionic systems, where additional minus signs \(\mathrm{sign}(s, g)\) can be generated by the symmetry.

 Returns: